n0rmz/ripple-dev-portal/API.md

 The following account settings are currently supported:

-+ `PasswordSpent:` `true` if the password has been "spent", else `false`.
++ `PasswordSpent` `true` if the password has been "spent", else `false`.
 <!--NOTE: This is not currently listed in the account settings schema, so I'm not sure what this setting is used for.
 -->
-+ `RequireDestTag:` If this is set to `true`, incoming payments will only be validated if they include a `destination_tag` value.
++ `RequireDestTag` If this is set to `true`, incoming payments will only be validated if they include a `destination_tag` value.
 Note that this is used primarily by gateways that operate exclusively with hosted wallets.

-+ `RequireAuth:` If this is set to `true`, incoming trustlines will only be validated if this account first creates a trustline to the counterparty with the authorized flag set to true.
++ `RequireAuth` If this is set to `true`, incoming trustlines will only be validated if this account first creates a trustline to the counterparty with the authorized flag set to true.
 This may be used by gateways to prevent accounts unknown to them from holding currencies they issue.

-+ `DisallowXRP:` If this is set to `true`, payments in XRP will not be allowed.
++ `DisallowXRP` If this is set to `true`, payments in XRP will not be allowed.

-+ `DisableMaster:` This is not currently documented.
++ `DisableMaster` This is not currently documented.

-+ `Sequence:` This is not currently documented.
++ `Sequence` This is not currently documented.

-+ `EmailHash:` The MD5 128-bit hash of the account owner's email address, if known.
++ `EmailHash` The MD5 128-bit hash of the account owner's email address, if known.

-+ `WalletLocator:` This is not currently documented.
++ `WalletLocator` This is not currently documented.

-+ `WalletSize:` This is not currently documented.
++ `WalletSize` This is not currently documented.

-+ `MessageKey:` An optional public key, represented as a hex string, that can be used to allow others to send encrypted messages to the account owner.
++ `MessageKey` An optional public key, represented as a hex string, that can be used to allow others to send encrypted messages to the account owner.

-+ `Domain:` The domain name associated with this account.
++ `Domain` The domain name associated with this account.

-+ `TransferRate:` The rate charged each time a holder of currency issued by this account transfers some funds.
++ `TransferRate` The rate charged each time a holder of currency issued by this account transfers some funds.
 The default rate is `"1.0"; a rate of `"1.01"` is a 1% charge on top of the amount being transferred.
 Up to nine decimal places are supported.

-+ `Signers:` This is not currently documented.
++ `Signers` This is not currently documented.

 To change an account's settings, make an HTTP `POST` request to the above endpoint.
 The request must have a content-type of `application/json`, and the body of the request should look like this: